Tradition plans forex exchange ahead of new rules

 Regulators are keen to force more of these murky OTC markets to use electronic, exchange-based systems to make them more transparent and easier to regulate.

-Historically this business was conducted on the telephone, which allowed banks to disguise their largest, most sensitive trades from the wider market, ensuring they got the most favorable terms.
+Historically this business was conducted on the telephone, which allowed banks to disguise their largest, most sensitive trades from the wider market, ensuring they got the most favourable terms.

 In the forex markets, trading has already shifted slowly to more public electronic trading platforms over the past few years as banks have designed trading algorithms to hide large trades.